serverless/serverless/docs/deprecations.md

 # Serverless Framework Deprecations

+## Http Api provider tags

+Deprecation code: `AWS_HTTP_API_USE_PROVIDER_TAGS`

+Starting with v3.0.0, provider tags will be applied to Http Api Gateway by default

 ## How to disable specific deprecation logs

 To disable specific deprecations set `SLS_DEPRECATION_DISABLE` environment variable.
 Setting `SLS_DEPRECATION_DISABLE=*` will disable all deprecations.
 If you want to disable specific deprecations set `SLS_DEPRECATION_DISABLE=CODE1,CODE2`.
 Alternatively, you can also use `disabledDeprecations` in your `serverless.yml` in the following manner: